Why Running from Discomfort Is Like Fleeing a Bear: Lessons on Resilience and Courage

 Like building muscle, you will start to feel stronger, experiencing the compounding effect of these tiny moments of awareness.

-Ask yourself the same questions I do and see how close you can get to the edge of understanding your discomfort.
+Then, see how close you can get to the edge of understanding your discomfort.

-And at least it’s not a bear.
+And hey, at least it’s not a bear.

 I appreciate you taking the time to read my work.
 If you enjoyed this piece, share it with the people in your life who you think would enjoy it.
 Paid subscribers can share their takeaways and feedback in the comments.